tereom/tereom_site/content/talk/2020-flisol/index.md

 event_url = "https://flisol.info/FLISOL2020/Guatemala/Guatemala?fbclid=IwAR2NDCoh7RR-q4m946R9ExuyU9fomwigpfJB8-S-adQJcinJXGKhujBawc0"

 # Abstract.
 What's your talk about?
-abstract = "I lead a demo (in Spanish) of data analysis with R, featuring how to import, transform, and plot data in R."
+abstract = "I lead a demo of data analysis with R, featuring how to import, transform, and plot data in R. The talk showcased the use of R in data analysis."

 # Summary.
 An optional shortened abstract.
 summary = ""